Bad news and good news.

 Well, this brings us to the good news for young students: Now more than ever, companies are in pursuit of high school and college students to help develop the future workforce.

 This is especially good news for students who do their homework about exactly what skills and careers the businesses world is looking for.
 If you know what employers need, if you know the occupations that are in demand, then you can pursue the right education and training to prepare for those key positions.

-A recent survey showed that half of the employers in the US are accepting (or plan to accept this year) applications from high school students (!) for internships, and nearly half of high school students are participating in these internships in order to get head starts on their careers.
+Last year, a survey showed that half of the employers in the US are accepting (or planning to accept) applications from high school students for internships, and nearly half of high school students are participating in these internships in order to get head starts on their careers.
 On top of that, more and more employers are willing to help pay for college, especially if you are gifted and apply yourself.

 1. Find your career match.
 Discover a job you love!
-There are WAY too many career options out there to sort through on your own, so we created an easy, two-minute Discovery Questionnaire that weighs your strengths and interests and matches them up with careers.
+There are way too many career options out there to sort through on your own, so we created a free, easy Discovery Questionnaire that weighs your strengths and interests and matches them up with careers.

 2. Research the career options.
 Learn about the demand for these opportunities, what they pay, where the jobs are, what companies are hiring, what skills you will need, and what colleges and universities offer the right degrees for you.
 Save your favorites to your profile for easy reference later.

 3. Get in touch with colleges and employers.
 Step three is all about taking action!
-Reach out to schools about scholarships, internships, and employers that are looking for talent.
+Reach out to schools about scholarships, internships, and employers looking for talent.